 Dealing with different employee personality types can be a struggle.
 Especially if you don’t know how to recognize their traits and weak points.

 Every person has a unique character.
 If you add age, cultural, religious, and gender differences into the mix, things may get messy.
 This is especially true in the office environment, where employees have to cooperate with each other in a way that brings out positive results.

 Understanding and managing different personality types in the workplace is crucial if you want to improve productivity and create effective teams.

 Moreover, as a leader, even though you are expected to treat everyone the same, this may turn out to be counterproductive.
 Because what works with one might not work with another!

 It is every team leader’s dream to cultivate a drama-free atmosphere in the office, where everyone knows their place while feeling free to express their creative selves.

 To harvest all the advantages of working with different personalities, you must first accept that no one is hard-wired to communicate with others in their personality type.
 And this is the root cause of all professional and personal conflicts.

 Once you comprehend this simple concept you will become more tolerant of other people’s behaviors and try to reach out to them in their way, not yours.
 The next step to becoming the leader you’ve always wanted is learning and adapting to different work personality types.

-This process will help you manage your team better by understanding each person’s individual traits and adjust their duties accordingly.
-In that way, you will watch their talents blossom and their weak aspects diminishing day by day.
+This process will help you manage your team better by understanding each person’s individual traits and adjusting their duties accordingly.
+In that way, you will watch their talents blossom and their weak aspects diminish day by day.

-Understanding employee personality types will enhance teamwork and collaboration among your employees as well, by bringing matching personalities together and avoid unnecessary conflicts.
+Understanding employee personality types will enhance teamwork and collaboration among your employees as well, by bringing matching personalities together and avoiding unnecessary conflicts.

 So, do you know everything about how to work with different workplace personality types?
 If not, we are going to provide you with some personality management tips in this article.
-But first, we’ll identify personality traits differences in the workplace.
+But first, we’ll identify personality trait differences in the workplace.

 4 different employee personality types